cinc-project/automate/components/docs-chef-io/content/automate/package_cleanup.md

 sudo chef-automate package-cleanup --dry-run
 ```

-This command will output:
+This command outputs:

-* Number of currently running services
+- Number of currently running services
-* Total number of packages installed
+- Total number of packages installed
-* Number of packages in the whitelist (protected)
+- Number of packages in the whitelist (protected)
-* Number of unused packages that would be deleted
+- Number of unused packages that would be deleted
-* Estimated space to be reclaimed
+- Estimated space to be reclaimed

 **CASE 1: Dry-Run - System with unused packages**